jeromewagener/Sammelbox/README.md

 ## Technical Information

 - Java / HTML / JavaScript / CSS based
-- Uses a SQLLite database which can be used even without the program
+- Uses a SQLite database which can be used even without the program
 - Native user interface support through SWT for Windows, Linux and Mac OS